 Removal of branches flush with the trunk to promote the growth of knot-free timber.
 There are 1 – 4 prunes (sometimes called ‘lifts’) that usually occur between 4 and 8 years after planting.

-Under the Financial Markets Act 2013, all managers must ensure there is a SIPO for each MIS they manage.
-Forest Enterprises has issued a SIPO for each of our registered forestry investment schemes and these are publicly available from the Disclose Register on the Companies Office website, companiesoffice.govt.nz/disclose.
+Under the Financial Markets Conduct Act 2013, all Managers must ensure there is a SIPO for each MIS they manage.
+Forest Enterprises SIPOs are publicly available from the Disclose Register on the Companies Office website, www.companiesoffice.govt.nz/disclose.

 The number of trees normally expressed as ‘stems per hectare’ i.e. the number of trees per hectare.